The Foods of England | Cookbooks | Diary | Index | Magic Menu |

 The Church collect for the Sunday five weeks before Christmas begins "Stir up, we beseech thee, O Lord, the wills of thy faithful people; that they, plenteously bringing forth the fruit of good works".
 This gave it the name of 'Stir-Up Sunday', the day on which the mixture for Christmas pudding is prepared, with each member of the household taking a lucky share in the mixing.

 This style of Pudding is sometimes, mysteriously, called by the name of other puddings, 'Plum Duff' or 'Figgy Pudding'.
-I can't find any traditional Christmas Pudding receipt that calls for plums, nor one with figs. It is almost certain that 'plum' refers to its colour and shape, and it is known that 'figgy' means 'having an appearance like the inside of a fig', ie, filled with fruity specks, which might be any dried fruit.
+We can't find any traditional Christmas Pudding receipt that calls for plums, nor one with figs. It is almost certain that 'plum' refers to its colour and shape, and it is known that 'figgy' means 'having an appearance like the inside of a fig', ie, filled with fruity specks, which might be any dried fruit.

 Many households consider that five weeks is far too short a time for the pudding to properly mature, making it the preceding Easter, or even one year ahead, often 'feeding' it weekly with brandy or whisky.